The Holy Body

-Millenia sent her an annoyed Millenia face into her thoughts, with big, round, angry eyes.
+Millennia sent her an annoyed Millennia face into her thoughts, with big, round, angry eyes.

 Do you realize how scary that guy’s aura is?
 I almost felt like he would notice I was looking for him in the aether and that he would just link to me from that far away and attack me.

 Where is he?

 I traced it to Sverland.
 Millenia, we should be careful the hornet’s nests we stir.

 What should I be afraid of?

 Things we are not meant to see, know, or dig up.
 People we should not mess with.

 I’m not afraid of him.
 The Church kept him locked up for years.

 Millennia, he escaped!
 He escaped from your Church!

 He is just an opportunist.
 I will expand the search for Maryam and we will leave our options open when it comes to dealing with Faiyad.
 Unfortunately, we may have to struggle for physical control of Sverland with the Volkisch and the Noble Alliance.
 And if we cross that line, our Southern and Eastern fronts may be opened to Veka.
 We may have to be underhanded instead.
 We can use the flock to apply pressure beyond our borders.